 JBL Charge 4 vs JBL Charge 3

 Naturally, when a new model comes along, its predecessor drops in price – as is the case here.
-The Charge 3 is currently £119 in the UK or $100 in the US, a good deal cheaper than the £159/$120 Charge 4 price, then.
+The Charge 3 is currently £89 in the UK or $89.95 in the US, making it a little cheaper than the Charge 4.

 So should you buy the Charge 3 or the Charge 4?

-Most of the Charge 4’s features above are present and correct in its predecessor, although unsurprisingly it’s slightly less well equipped – the Charge 3 has a 20-watt output, 6000mAh battery and only dual external passive radiators.
+Most of the Charge 4’s features above are present and correct in its predecessor.
+Although unsurprisingly the Charge 3 slightly less well equipped – it has a 20-watt output, 6000mAh battery and only dual external passive radiators.
 It does pip the Charge 4 with a speakerphone for taking calls, however.

-Both are good options, but ultimately which one you go for depends on how willing you are to pay a premium for a boost in usability and, most likely, performance.
+Both are good options, but ultimately it depends on how willing you are to pay a premium for a boost in usability and performance.
+We would say, however, that if you want to keep your expenditure under £100, the 2019 What Hi-Fi?
+Award-winning wireless speaker, the Ultimate Ears Wonderboom 2, is our ultimate pick at £69.99 / $79.99.

 Excellent value, the Charge 3 now offers much of the Charge 4's features for almost half the price.
 This five-star speaker has proven that it sounds great – and unlike its younger brother, you can take calls on it.
 View Deal